adamghill/adamghill.github.io/_posts/2012-12-02-callbacks-considered-a-smell.md

+---
+layout: post
+title: "Callbacks considered a smell"
+date: 2012-12-02 10:20:16 -0400
+---

 Here are the ways I have approached dealing with nested callbacks in my own JavaScript code.
-My samples all set 3 keys in a fake database , then retrieves those 3 keys and prints the values as a decent approximation of dealing with callbacks and I/O. These samples were part of a Intro to Node.js talk I gave at [The Motley Fool](http://culture.fool.com/).
+My samples all set 3 keys in a fake database, then retrieves those 3 keys and prints the values as a decent approximation of dealing with callbacks and I/O. These samples were part of a Intro to Node.js talk I gave at [The Motley Fool](http://culture.fool.com/).
+The code is located at https://github.com/adamghill/openspace/tree/master/node.js.

 # Callbacks